Code-Institute-Submissions/apometricsTK-ci_ms4_nichetix_OctResub/README.md

 All links and buttons were clicked and observed on function.

 The different views of the page were observed, while changing size of viewport with developer tools.

+For Database operations the local version was observed with pgAdmin.

+For stripe webhook testing, the stripe cli redirect and the dashboard of stripe were used.

+For S3 testing the bucket was observed via AWS web GUI.

 #### Chrome exclusive, deployed page